Besa Bondi Interior Credit Jiwon Kim

 Aster – Skyline Sessions

 Sydney has no shortage of rooftop bars, but Aster at InterContinental Sydney earns its place at the top of the list.
-Level 31 puts you above most of the CBD with unobstructed harbour views, and the Monday-only format means it’s rarely as crowded as you’d expect for a setting this good.
+Level 32 puts you above most of the CBD with unobstructed harbour views.
+It’s one of several Sydney bars worth visiting for the view alone, and the Monday and Tuesday format means it’s rarely as crowded as you’d expect.

 Aster Bar view InterContinental Sydney